-Capital assets of \$139,404 were acquired through donations from other Colleges.
+Capital assets of \$159,350 were acquired through lease agreement.

 Note 1: SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 The financial statements are prepared in accordance with accounting principles generally accepted in the United States of America (GAAP).
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.
 The more significant accounting policies of the College are described below.